sbcarp/TopazVideoPauser/README.md

 Enables one-click pausing and resuming of Topaz Video tasks, also features functionality to schedule OS shutdown or sleep once the tasks are completed.

+- Auto detect tasks running status
+- Double click tray icon to pause or resume tasks
+- Limit CPU usage for tasks
+- Support Auto mode (experimental) to control tasks based on user activity (e.g. pause on full screen, half speed when user is active, full speed on idle)
+- Schedule OS shutdown or sleep after tasks are finished

 ## Screenshots
 ![App Introduction](app_intro.png?raw=true "App Introduction")